Esrbwt1/helios_protocol/README.md

 Helios Protocol is an experimental project aiming to build a decentralized truth and provenance layer for digital information.

+For a detailed understanding of the project's vision, architecture, and roadmap, please see the [Helios Protocol Whitepaper v1.0 (MVP1 Release)](docs/whitepaper_v1.md).

 This repository contains the Minimum Viable Product (MVP1) of a Helios Node.
 MVP1 is a locally runnable demonstration of core concepts, including:
 *   A basic in-memory ledger for storing "claims" about digital content.
 *   A node structure that manages claims and interacts with verification agents.